-Students posting non-approved or inappropriate material on a school-affiliated website are subject to consequences discipline, including possible suspension or revocation of access to the District's computer network, in accordance with applicable due process procedures and the District Code of Conduct and the Acceptable Use Policy.
+Students posting non-approved or inappropriate material on a school-affiliated website are subject to consequences, in accordance with applicable due process procedures and the District Code of Conduct and the Acceptable Use Policy.
 In the case that a violation may constitute a criminal offense, it will be reported to the appropriate authorities.